arxdeus/pureflow/README.md

 ## Installation

-Add PureFlow to your `pubspec.yaml`:
+Add Pureflow to your `pubspec.yaml`:

 ```yaml
 dependencies: